Business of Medicine

 Discrimination and harassment are exceptions to the at-will doctrine that was created by Congress and many states.
 Consequently, the reality is that the at-will defense is rarely an effective defense.
 Equally important, a former employee does not need “smoking gun” evidence that an employer acted unlawfully.
 The government and courts understand that discrimination is usually subtle and difficult to prove.
 As a result, courts allow plaintiffs to use circumstantial evidence to prove their case.

 In this legal environment, employers must be careful when making employment decisions and they must be especially careful when terminating an employee.
 A termination is more likely to result in a legal claim than nearly any other employment decision.
 Consequently, employers would be wise to avoid these five common termination mistakes.

 Courts have long held that the temporal proximity between an employee engaging in protected activity and his/her termination can be sufficient evidence of causality to establish a prima facie case of discrimination.
-As a result, if you have an employee who engaged in protected activity close in time to a possible termination, you should be aware of that fact as you move forward with your decision making process.
-You may decide to move forward with the termination anyway, but you will at least understand that the timing of the termination makes it more risky for the company and you will have the opportunity to minimize risk to the company.
-Or, you may decide to move the termination to a later date.
+As a result, if you have an employee who engaged in protected activity close in time to a possible termination, you should be aware of that fact.
+You may decide to move forward with the termination anyway, but you will at least understand that the timing of the termination makes it riskier for the company and you will have the opportunity to minimize risk to the company.
+However, you may also decide to move the termination to a later date.